 Let’s face it – there is no such thing as a perfect candidate, but you could dissuade good ones from applying if you are too rigid about your needs and wants.
 Stating that you need an employee with three to four years of experience in sales may discourage great employees with just one to two years of experience from applying because they don’t feel sufficiently qualified.
 If in doubt, consult a top-quality recruitment agency, who can help you write a great advert that attracts the right candidates.

 Don’t leave the advertising process to chance.
-Avoid these five mistakes, and find the best person for the job first time around.
+Avoid these five job ad mistakes, and find the best person for the job first time around.